Mateusz-Grzelinski/handheldcamera/README.md

 **Development has been stopped.
 In the end, project failed to capture movement**

+Tested against Blender 2.79.
+No plans for porting

 ## Handheld camera Blender addon (client)
 This addon allows you to capture yours accelerometer and gyroscope movement data and use it to animate object in your scene  in semi real time.